christaniajess/Collabify/README.md

 ### Setting up Frontend

 1. Open terminal in vscode for Project folder
-2. Edit the project > src > service > constant.js file ip address under Microservice the ip address hosting the UI
+2. Edit the project > src > service > constant.js file ip address under Microservice to the machine running esd_external
 3. Run `npm install`
 4. Run `npm run dev` to run the vue
 5. copy paste the url from the terminal to the browser